santhedan/FlickrPublish/README.md

 7. It will then list all groups that the photo can be added to - All groups that the photo is already part of is not listed at all.

-8. Now select your groups and the tap "Add"!
+8. Now select your groups and then tap "Add"!

 9. That's it.